Miszq11/WS2812-panel-driver/README.md

   Currently there is no DMA support, but all facilities are ready to be implemented to use it.

+  As mentioned before, SPI was used as a way of generating PWM signal needed by WS2812 LEDs.
+Using 16 bit SPI word size enbled us to change PWM pulse width quite easily and with moderate precision.

+  As explained in LED [datasheet](https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf) pulse width may be changed in every cycle.
+Using plain PWM driver that may be difficult to achieve without constant function calls, which in consequence may cause signal timings to break.
+With use of SPI data as PWM signal we mitigated this problem, because one can create buffer of _n_ messages and push it to be sent without worrying much about timings (only true if one sets correct SPI clock beforehand).
 ### Module Split

   There are two main developers of this repository, where only one